 The good…okay, the interesting news is that Criterion will release a digitally restored Bluray based on a 4K harvest of John Frankenheimer‘s The Manchurian Candidate (’62) on 3.15.16.
-The bad news is that they’ve decided to chop the aspect ratio down to 1.85, which will deliver a bit less height than the 1.78:1 aspect ratio used for the MGM/Fox Home Video 2004 Bluray.
-Why oh why?
-The aspect ratios of ’60s-era Frankenheimer films have always fallen between 1.66 and 1.75, and I’m telling you there’s something wrong with people who decide to slice into a film and effectively destroy perfectly good visual information for no reason other than some notion that the film was originally projected in 1.85.
+The bad news is that they’ve decided to chop the aspect ratio down to 1.75, which will deliver a bit less height than the 1.66 that’s been the home video standard for many years.

 Would it do any good to say I’ve seen Candidate projected at 1.66:1 and that it looks beautiful that way?
 I can’t swear to it, but I recall that the MGM/UA laser disc of Candidate had a 1.66 a.r., and I know for an absolute damn fact that 1.66 was used for the MGM/UA laser disc of Frankenheimer’s The Train.

 More height is always right.
 How does it add to The Manchurian Candidate‘s visual allure to slice off a portion of the top of the image?
 I’ve never understood this sick impulse and I don’t want to understand it.
 Perverse and inexplicable.

 Yes, I might buy the Criterion version but only because I love the design of the cover jacket.
 Is there really going to be a substantive image-quality difference between the ’04 Bluray and the Criterion?
 Maybe if you have an 80″ or 100″ screen but I wonder if I’m really going to see a whopping difference on my 60″ Samsung.